JamieD1212/Lighthouse-Grant-Management/README.md

 # Lighthouse-Grant-Management

+## About the Project
+This grant management system was built as part of a computer science senior project at Hamilton College.
+Authors: Samuel Anaevune, Abigail Bernardeau, Jamie Duncan, Ingrid Mast and Andreas Matejka

 ## Getting started with Lighthouse Grant Management
 This is a Grant Management System application designed to store grants and send reminder notification emails about upcoming deadlines.